-- 1. Be informed about and involved in the decision of the participant to enroll in a particular study abroad program. - 2.
+- 1. Be informed about and involved in the decision of the participant to enroll in a particular program. - 2.
 Obtain and carefully evaluate participant program materials, as well as related health, safety, and security information. - 3.
-Discuss travel plans and any activities of the student that may be independent of the study abroad program. - 4.
+Discuss with the participant any of his/her travel plans and activities that may be independent of the study abroad program. - 4.
 Engage the participant in a thorough discussion of safety and behavior issues, insurance needs, and emergency procedures related to living abroad. - 5.
 Be responsive to requests from the program sponsor for information regarding the participant. - 6.
 Keep in touch with the participant. - 7.
 Be aware that the participant rather than the program may most appropriately provide some information.